Morocco - Country Commercial Guide

 • The search for new groundwater to strengthen the supply of drinking water (the Department of Water has committed to funding $80 million while ONEE will contribute $56 million).

 • The construction of three new desalination stations for a total production capacity of 243,300 m3/day.
-Environmental impact and technical studies are ongoing for a new Casablanca desalination plant with a goal to be in operation by 2027.
+The Casablanca desalination plant construction will start by the end of 2023 with a goal to be in operation by 2027.

 • A hydro-agricultural development project to safeguard the Saiss plain through the construction of a canal and a water transfer network from the Mdez dam.